-Are you a sloucher?
-How about someone you know?
-If you’ve been known to slouch, you’ve probably experienced a variety of symptoms associated with slouching, without even knowing it.
-You see, besides looking bad, poor posture causes many problems that most people aren’t even aware of; some of which can be quite serious.
+Ever catch yourself hunched over your desk?
+If you’ve been known to slouch, you’ve probably experienced a variety of symptoms associated with slouching without even knowing it.
+Poor posture causes many serious problems that most people aren’t even aware of.

 How To Fix Poor Posture

 So what can you do to improve your posture?
 Well, depending on the length of time you’ve spent slouching, it’s going to take some dedication and hard work.
 The most important factor for improving your posture is awareness of your poor posture and the commitment to change it.

 Once you’ve dedicated yourself to improving your posture, you can start the physical process.
 The first step is standing up straight.
 This might sound simple, but breaking the bad habit of reverting to your relaxed position of slouching is harder than you think.
 So keeping it fresh in your mind and remembering to correct yourself when you slouch over is very important.

 STRETCHING AND EXERCISING

 The next steps involve stretching and exercising.
 Stretching is important because as you slouch over, the muscles in your neck and back become very tense and overworked.
 They become accustom to being in that position and changing their muscle memory can be difficult.
 Regular stretching will help loosen your muscles and relieve the tension and soreness.
 Yoga is a great way to work on both stretching and stress relief.
 If you prefer not to take yoga classes, you can still use some of the positions and stretches that are common in yoga to get you on the right track.